pulumi/tutorials/README.md

 # Pulumi Tutorials

-This repository contains hands-on tutorials to guide you to using Pulumi build, deploy, and manage cloud infrastructure and applications
+These hands-on tutorials show how to use Pulumi to build, deploy, and manage cloud infrastructure and applications

 ## Modules

-- [**Introduction to Pulumi**](./introduction_to_pulumi): This topic introduces the key concepts of state, using familiar programming languages and tools, and deploying and configuring resources.
-You will learn how Pulumi imperative languages in a declarative model through the use of inputs and outputs in the asynchronous environment of the cloud.
+- [**Introduction to Pulumi**](./introduction_to_pulumi): This module introduces the key concepts of state, using familiar programming languages and tools, and deploying and configuring resources.
+You will learn how Pulumi uses imperative languages in a declarative model through the use of inputs and outputs in the asynchronous environment of the cloud.

-- **Pulumi in Practice**: In this second module, users will learn using examples that match a real-world workflow.
+- **Pulumi in Practice**: In this second module, you will learn how to user Pulumi in a real-world workflow.

-- Pulumi in Operation: This module helps users learn how to manage and operate Pulumi in their organization and team.
+- **Pulumi in Operation**: This module helps shows how to manage and operate Pulumi in their organization and team.

 - **Automation API**: This module demonstrates how to use Automation API to automate cloud engineering tasks.